-Autumn Butternut Squash Quinoa Salad recipe featuring dried cranberries, toasted pecans and baby kale, and tossed with an orange-cinnamon dressing is sweet, savory, healthy and delicious!
+This festive Quinoa Salad recipe features butternut squash, dried cranberries, toasted pecans and baby kale, and tossed with an orange-cinnamon dressing that’s sweet, savory, healthy and delicious!
 It’s nutrient dense, gluten-free, grain-free, low-fat, satisfying and will keep you feeling your best!

-This recipe is very simple, with few ingredients and will be ready in about 40 – 45 minutes from start to finish.
+This recipe is very simple, with few ingredients that include:

 - Quinoa: My favorite grain, well technically it’s a seed, of all time!
 Quinoa is good for you, naturally gluten-free, contains a good amount of protein and has loads of fiber (which does wonders for my digestive tract).
 I’ve used tri-color quinoa here, but feel free to use your favorite or what you have on hand.